Responsible Advertising & Data Governance

 Privacy by Design

-As part of Magnite’s cohesive privacy framework and governance program, Magnite prides itself on membership in and compliance with self-regulatory groups within the advertising industry, including the Digital Advertising Alliance, the Network Advertising Initiative and the Interactive Advertising Bureau.
+As part of Magnite’s cohesive privacy framework and governance program, Magnite prides itself on membership in and compliance with self-regulatory groups within the advertising industry, including the Digital Advertising Alliance (DAA), the Network Advertising Initiative (NAI), and the Interactive Advertising Bureau (IAB).
 Based on our membership, Magnite is required to adhere to a set of codes and regulations with respect to how personal data is used for behavioral marketing, and other types of digital marketing.
-These codes focus on transparency and choice as critical functions to provide to end users.
+These codes focus on transparency and user choice as critical functions that must be provided to consumers or end users.
 Magnite not only provides its own choice mechanisms, but also participates in the self-regulatory regime for user choice.

 Find all of Magnite’s policies relating to data and privacy here.